 Much of the Bible is history.
-Whole chapters are made up of the names of men and women who helped to plant the Church; who returned from captivity, who signed the covenants, who contributed to the Temple, who built the walls of Jerusalem, etc. To-day, sermons are being preached, books written, and fire-proof buildings erected, to perpetuate the history of the Church.
+Whole chapters are made up of the names of men and women who helped to plant the Church; who returne I from captivity, who signed the covenants, who contributed to the Temple, who built the walls of Jerusalem, etc. To day, sermons are being preached, books written, and fire-proof buildings e ected, to perpetuate the history of the Church.

 The Reformed Presbyterian, or Covenanter Church, is a well-known body to the readers of history.
 It is the Church of the Reformation in Scotland.
 It separated from the Church of Scotland at the Revolution Settlement in 1688, on account of the abandonment of Reformation attainments, and refused to identify with the apostatizing church and nation.
-In the United States the Church is well known for its refusal to identify with the government on account of its slavery and the infidelity of the Constitution.
-(See "R. P. Testimony," historical part, page 121, in 1806, written by Dr. M'Leod; also, "Sons of Oil," page 57, Reason 6, by Dr. S. B. Wylie.)
+In the United States the Church is well known for its refusal to identify with the Government on account of its slavery, and the infidelity of the Constitution.
+(See "R. P. Testimony," historical part, page 121, in 1806, written by Dr. M'Leod; also, "Sons of Oil," page 57, Reason 6, by Dr.

+S. B. Wylie.)

-During the persecutions in Scotland, several Covenanters fled to America and formed praying societies.
-In 1743, Covenanters in the Colony of Pennsylvania met in Middle Octoraro, and assisted by Rev. Mr. Craighead, who joined them from the Presbyterian Church, entered into covenant.
-They were afterwards left three years without a minister.
-Mr. Cuthbertson came to them in 1752, and for 22 years labored alone in America.
+During the persecutions in Scotland, several Covenanters fied to America, and formed praying societies.
+In 1743, Covenanters in the Colony of Pennsylvania met in Middle Octorara, and assisted by Rev. Mr. Craighead, who joined them from the Presbyterian Church, entered into covenant.
+They were afterward left three years Mr. Cuthbertson came to them in 1752, and for twenty-two without a minister. years labored alone in America.
 Revs.
-Linn and Dobbin came in 1774, and organized a presbytery in that year Union with the Associate or Seceder Church, in 1782, dissolved the presbytery, and left the R. P. Church again with out a minister, except Mr. Martin in South Carolina.
-Mr. M'Garragh came from

-Ireland in 1791; Wm.
-King from Scotland in 1792; James M'Kinney from Ireland in 1793; Wm.
+Linu and Dobbin came in 1774, and organized a Presbytery in that year.
+Union with the Associate or Seceder Church, in 1782, dissolved the Presbytery, and left the R. P. Church again without a minister, except Mr. Martin in South Carolina.
+Mr. M'Garragh came from Ireland, in 1791; Wm.
+King, from Scotland, in 1792; James M'Kinney, from Ireland, in 1793; Wm.
 Gibson, with collegiates S. B. Wylie and John Black, in 1797; and in 1797 these again constituted the R. P. Presbytery.
 Thomas Donnelly, Alexander M'Leod, S. B. Wylie and John Black were licensed June 24, 1799, in Robert Beattie's barn, in Coldenham, Orange County, N. Y. S. B. Wylie was ordained in Ryegate, Vt., June 25, 1800, in the church in which my father ministered for twenty-five years.
-This was the first ordination of a Covenanter minister in America; but he was not installed in a pastoral charge, being ordained to go with James M'Kinney to South Carolina, to separate the Church from the institution of slavery.
+This was the first ordination of a Covenanter minister in America: but he was not installed in a pastoral charge - being ordained to go with James M'Kinney to South Carolina, to separate the Church from the institution of slavery.